Writing an IP Address Information Webservice in Ruby

 because it saves the hassle of quoting and such.
 The call to prepare

-compiles the insert statement and execute()
+compiles the insert statement and execute() executes the statement with

 all the values previously parsed from the record.

-ing every single record like this takes
+Unfortunately, actually inserting every single record like this takes

 a while.
 Any database worth it's while has some sort of bulk import

-ing.
+tool that's faster than plain inserting.
 Even MySQL has one!
 In MySQL

-file, with fields separated by tabs and each field
+need is a CSV file, with fields separated by tabs and each field

 corresponding to each column in the table.